j1yoo/j1yoo.github.io/research.markdown

 **Work-in-Progress**

-- "Unexpected Consequences of Product Sales Bans: An Empirical Investigation" with Yuxin Chen and Namil Kim
+- "Unexpected Consequences of Product Sales Bans: An Empirical Investigation" with Y. Chen and N. Kim
    - Conceptualization and data collection completed.
 Data analysis in progress.

-- "The Dark Side of Digitization: Last Mile Mobility and Traffic Fatality" with Moon Gyu Kim
+- "The Dark Side of Digitization: Last Mile Mobility and Traffic Fatality" with M. Kim
    - Recipient of the 1st, 2nd, and 3rd CSES best paper awards.
 Data collection in progress.

-- "Empirical Investigation of The Impact of Online Platforms on Charitable Giving" with Namil Kim and Hyungseok (David) Yoon
+- "Empirical Investigation of The Impact of Online Platforms on Charitable Giving" with N. Kim and H. Yoon

 **Publications**